-From 3 April 2018 the DfE, building on this pilot, have instituted an England wide trial to extend the powers of the Tribunal to make non-binding recommendations about health and social care aspects of Education, Health and Care (EHC) plans.
-There is detailed guidance setting out how these new powers are intended to operate.
+Following a pilot, the Tribunal is now able to make non-binding recommendations about health and social care aspects of Education, Health and Care (EHC) plans.

 Health and LA social care commissioners must respond to any request for information and evidence from the Tribunal within the timeframe specified.
 If required, health and LA social care commissioners must send a witness from the health and/or social care bodies to attend the hearing to give oral evidence.
 See the Tribunal Procedure Rules for more detail.